 All Around Roofing Services: Insulation

-Concrete Block insulation is used when concrete foundations and walls require variable insulation values.
-Instead of filling each block with insulation, it is preferable to place insulation called insulating concrete forms, or ICFs, on the outside of concrete blocks.
-This is usually done while a building is being built, if at all.
-As a rule, autoclaved concrete blocks have 10 times higher R-values than ordinary concrete, which is worth considering on additions and new builds.
+- Concrete Block Insulation: This type of insulation is used when concrete walls and foundations require variable insulation values.
+While each concrete block can be filled with insulation, it is more desirable to place insulating concrete forms, or ICF’s, on the outside of the concrete blocks, which is typically done when the structure is being built.

-Reflective insulation systems are used primarily to prevent the downward movement of heat.
-They are installed in areas where there is at least 1 inch of space between the foil-backed reflective sheet and the nearest surface.
-The material reflects heat into the air around it, enabling that air to heat up and flow upward and away.
-This type of insulation is used mostly in attics where radiant heat barriers can prevent downward heat flow.
+- Reflective Insulation: The reflective insulation system is used most in attics and works to prevent the downward movement of heat, or radiant heat gain.
+This insulation is installed where there is at least 1 inch of space between the reflective sheet and the nearest surface.
+The material reflects heat into the air allowing that air to heat up and flow upward.

 Regardless of your insulation needs, the experienced team of Denver contractors at All Around Roofing & Exteriors offer a variety of options that can help with energy efficiency, saving you money on your energy bills.
 If you’re not sure what system is best for you, call our local contractors today.
 The professionals at All Around Roofing & Exteriors of Denver will assess your structure and provide options that best meet your needs.